Dye Expectations

 PR1 Lemon Yellow, PR3 Golden Yellow, PR4 Deep Yellow, PR6 Deep Orange, PR12 Light Red, PR13 Fuchsia Red, PR22 Cobalt Blue*, PR23 Cerulean Blue, PR25 Turquoise* (T), PR26 Sky Blue, PR117 Grape, PR186 Nebula Navy**, PR188 Bluebird* PR189 Magenta Galactica, PR190 Atomic Fireball*, PR191 Blue Abyss*, PR192 Houdini Blue, PR194 Dye-namite* & PR175 Neutral Gray (also a hot water dye)

-No matter which colors you used, read the directions for your specific dyeing method carefully, follow them step by step, and test first when the results are more critical.
-The color, evenness (or lack thereof), and the total effect produced depend on many factors that you control.
-Here are some things to consider:
+No matter which colors you use, read the directions for your specific dyeing method carefully, follow them step by step, and test first when the results are more critical.
+The color, the evenness (or lack of), and the total effect produced depend on many factors that you control and some you do not.

 * Dyes are made for full immersion (solid color) dyeing based on a formula created for each color; if you are ice dyeing, tie dyeing, low immersion dyeing, etc., you must plan and adjust for differences from dye lot to dye lot.
 Pure dye colors will be more consistent but they too vary which is why mixed dye colors also vary.
 Test first if it's important and do not expect the same results every time if you are using alternative dyeing methods.